Mohammedjaseem/Connect_web/README.md

 - **Ant Design** - A UI component library for professional design.
 - **Axios** - A promise-based HTTP client for API requests.

+## Access the live project

+The live project can be accessed at [connect.edentu.com](https://connect.edentu.com)

 ## Getting Started

 ### Prerequisites